 Take matters onto your own hands

-If you have tried talking to your landlord about it but you cannot see any difference, you should consider taking matters onto your own hands.
-This means that before you take any extreme measure, you should consider to actually stop paying your rent until your landlord has paid the condominium maintenance fee.
+If you have tried talking to your landlord about it but you cannot see any difference, you should consider taking matters into your own hands.
+This means that before you take any extreme measure, you should consider actually stop paying your rent until your landlord has paid the condominium maintenance fee.
 But please be aware that this method might cause your relationship to go sour.

-One other method that you could take before taking a legal action against your landlord or souring your relationship with your landlord is to pay the management fees yourself but deduct the payment from your rental once mutual consent is achieved.
+One other method that you could take before taking legal action against your landlord or souring your relationship with your landlord is to pay the management fees yourself but deduct the payment from your rental once mutual consent is achieved.

 Take a legal action against your landlord for breach of contract